The Inception of the Sunni-Shi’i (Shia) Divide

 Conclusion

-They are not electing Imam Ali as Caliph was not the direct cause of the Sunni Shi’ divide.
-The Qur’an and Prophet Muhammad are explicit regarding matters concerning people or the r lives.
-The Sunni Shi’i divide results from dishonesty and co-ruption—the basic teachings of the Qur’an direct people away from divisions and co motions.
-The lack of good faith often leads to the wrong d rection.
-The Sunni Shi’i divide contradicts God’s guidance and can only be the outcome of self-serving.
-Imam Ali and his son sided with conciliation and even stepped down from their rightly elected Caliph position to follow God’s injunctions.
-On the other hand, Muawiyah’s acts defy Islam’s teachings—an unreasonable revolt against a ruler, creating turmoil and civil war and disrupting security and s ability.
-All such deranged conduct to get to the ruling seat.
+The election of Imam Ali as Caliph was not the direct cause of the Sunni-Shi’ite divide.
+The Sunni-Shi’ite schism resulted from dishonesty and corruption – the basic teachings of the Qur’an direct people away from divisions and turmoil.
+The lack of good faith often leads to the wrong direction.
+The Sunni-Shi’i divide contradicts God’s guidance and can only be the result of self-interest and corruption.
+Imam Ali and his son took the side of reconciliation.
+They even resigned from their rightfully elected position as Caliphs to follow God’s commands and keep the Umah united and secure.